 2012 ACORD Workshop Report

-Applications will open in November 2013 and close in February 2014.
+Applications for ACORD are currently closed and will open again in November 2015.
 For more info please visit www.acord.org.au

 Up to sixty participants are selected through a competitive application process.
 With an international focus, past Workshop participants have come from India, Nepal, Malaysia, China, Thailand, Singapore, Japan, Taiwan, Iran, Bangladesh, Philippines, Pakistan, Korea, United Kingdom, United States of America, Australia and New Zealand.